 Gorsuch, a Supreme Court justice, stated he doesn’t believe that the Court is split on party lines.
 However, he said in the same discussion that he is afraid the “living constitutionalists” will impact the rights of Americans over people like him who interpret using the original interpretation of the Constitution.

-The Supreme Court will continue to be delegitimized as an institution if this behavior continues.
+The Supreme Court will continue to be delegitimized as an institution as this behavior continues.